missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-03-29-The-Amazing-Chocolatier.md

 ---
-layout: page
+layout: post
-title: "A Golden Ticket"
+title: "And I've Got A Golden Ticket"
 subheadline: "The Amazing Chocolatier"
 teaser: "A smooth and chocolatey SA profile keycap set"
 author: Morgan